 Intellinetics, Inc. (INLX) Flat As Market Gains: What You Should Know

-Intellinetics, Inc. (INLX) closed the most recent trading day at $6.15, making no change from the previous trading session.
-This move lagged the S&P 500's daily gain of 1.86%.
-Meanwhile, the Dow gained 1.79%, and the Nasdaq, a tech-heavy index, added 0.3%.
+In the latest trading session, Intellinetics, Inc. (INLX) closed at $6.15, marking no change from the previous day.
+This change lagged the S&P 500's 2.57% gain on the day.
+At the same time, the Dow added 2%, and the tech-heavy Nasdaq gained 0.3%.

-Coming into today, shares of the company had lost 3.15% in the past month.
-In that same time, the Computer and Technology sector lost 7.07%, while the S&P 500 lost 5.05%.
+Heading into today, shares of the company had gained 19.19% over the past month, outpacing the Computer and Technology sector's loss of 11.08% and the S&P 500's loss of 7.68% in that time.

-Investors will be hoping for strength from Intellinetics, Inc. as it approaches its next earnings release.
+Intellinetics, Inc. will be looking to display strength as it nears its next earnings release.
 On that day, Intellinetics, Inc. is projected to report earnings of $0.02 per share, which would represent a year-over-year decline of 50%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.9 million, up 7.41% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $2.9 million, up 7.41% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Intellinetics, Inc.These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Intellinetics, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Intellinetics, Inc. is currently sporting a Zacks Rank of #3 (Hold).
+Intellinetics, Inc. currently has a Zacks Rank of #3 (Hold).

 Digging into valuation, Intellinetics, Inc. currently has a Forward P/E ratio of 22.78.
-This valuation marks a discount compared to its industry's average Forward P/E of 25.43.
+For comparison, its industry has an average Forward P/E of 23.98, which means Intellinetics, Inc. is trading at a discount to the group.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.